 At the turn of the century, VCS Play - Verstappen Creative Solutions – consisted of approximately ten people.
 Everyone does everything.
 Eric launches innovative ideas and leads sales.
 Henk is responsible for the design, procurement, production and installation.
 Eric and Henk are complementary in all respects.
 Eric is fast and impulsive, Henk decisive and thoughtful, but for both the best is not good enough.

-The company continues to grow and in 2007 Eric seeks partnerships with FPS from Germany and HPS from Austria.
+The company continues to grow and in 2007 Eric seeks partnerships.
 Offices are rising in Dubai and France and meanwhile it is as if the projects are selling themselves.
 They work very hard.
 Team meetings usually take place in the car on the way to a job.
 They invest everything they earn in the company, which performs better year after year and is interesting for foreign parties to work with.

 Eric and Henk repeat the idea of creating their own market with homemade ball pools.
 Meanwhile, a new phenomenon is emerging in the United States: trampoline parks.
 The gentlemen calculate that the number of trampolines that ELI Play produces may increase tenfold if parks appear in the Netherlands and in the surrounding area.
 They are prepared to take the chance and Eric, together with several business partners, sets up Jump XL, a network of thirty challenging and versatile trampoline parks.
 Jump XL will be a European hit that will be followed by many others.